spencertollefson/spencertollefson.com-website/posts/005-lebron-james-nlp.md

+<<< IMAGE OF LEBRON>>>

 I love the NBA.
 Evening time and I'm at home?
 Flip on a basketball game.
 Out with friends on a weekend?
 Let's watch a game.
+Visiting a city that ACTUALLY HAS an NBA team (rip Sonics, I'll never forget you)?
+See if I can score tickets.
 It's a hobby.
 And why shouldn't it be?
 I don't think I'm over reaching when I say the NBA has never been more marketable and has more recognizable players than ever before.
 Heads and shoulders above all the other current players when it comes to stardom, however, is LeBron James.
 I admire the man for what he demonstrates on the court night after night, but also for the way he, generally (but not without exceptions),  tastefully and impactfully wields his voice to weigh in on issues outside of basketball.

 LeBron lives under a microscope.
-His tweets, post-game interviews, family outings, nightly basketball performances, choice of sneakers, are all discussed by pundits on television, on internet forums, and by people everywhere on a 24/7 basis. knowing this, I decided I wanted to use machine learning techniques to see what kind of insights I could pry from **what people are discussing when they discuss LeBron**.
+His tweets, post-game interviews, family outings, nightly basketball performances, choice of sneakers, and other rudimentary activities are all discussed by pundits on television, on internet forums, and by people everywhere on a 24/7 basis.
+Knowing this, I decided I wanted to use machine learning techniques to see what kind of insights I could pry from **what people are discussing when they discuss LeBron**.
 I got my hands on LeBron-centered reddit comments and put Natural Language Processing (NLP) techniques to the task at hand.

 Continue reading for my exploration of the types of words, language, and topics that  internet denizens discuss when they're talking about LeBron.